 - 1. Shareholders who are unable to be present in person at the meeting are requested to sign and return the accompanying form of proxy in the envelope provided for that purpose. - 2.
-Only holders of Common Shares of record at the close of business on 22 March 2010 will be entitled to vote at the meeting, except to the extent that a holder of record has transferred any of such shares after that date and the transferee of such shares establishes proper ownership and requests not later than 10 days before the meeting that the transferee's name be included in the list of shareholders eligible to vote at the meeting, in which case such shareholder shall be entitled to vote such Common Shares at the meeting. - 3.
-A shareholder desiring to appoint another representative (who need not be a shareholder of Fortis) may do so either by inserting such person's name in the blank space provided in the form of proxy or by completing another proper form of proxy and, in either case, depositing the completed proxy at the registered office of Fortis or the principal office of Computershare Trust Company of Canada, 100 University Avenue, 9th Floor, Toronto, ON, M5J 2Y1 or by toll-free facsimile transmission to 1-866-249-7775 at any time not later than 5:00 p.m.
-(Toronto time) on 29 April 2010, or with the Chair of the meeting on the day of the meeting or not less than 48 hours prior to any adjournment(s) or postponement(s) thereof.
+Only holders of Common Shares of record at the close of business on 21 March 2011 will be entitled to vote at the meeting, except to the extent that a holder of record has transferred any of such shares after that date and the transferred of such shares establishes proper ownership and requests not later than 10 days before the meeting that the transferree's name be included in the list of shareholders eligible to vote at the meeting, in which case such shareholder shall be entitled to vote such Common Shares at the meeting. - 3.
+A shareholder desiring to appoint another representative (who need not be a shareholder of Fortis) may do so either by inserting such person's name in the blank space provided in the form of proxy or by completing another proper form of proxy and, in either case, depositing the completed proxy at the registered office of Fortis or the principal office of Computershare Trust Company of Canada, 100 University Avenue, 9th Floor, Toronto, ON, M5J 2Y1 or by toll-free facsimile transmission to 1-866-249-7775 within Canada and the United States (416-263-9524 outside Canada and the United States) at any time not later than 5:00 p.m.
+(Toronto time) on 3 May 2011, or with the Chair of the meeting on the day of the meeting or not less than 48 hours prior to any adjournment(s) or postponement(s) thereof.